-This article is organized as follows: In section II, mathematical preliminaries of differential geometry are introduced in order to explain our terminologies and conventions.
-Standard formalism of a gravitational Lagrangian and geometrical structure of a principal (Poincar\'{e}) bundle are also introduced in this section in contrast to our novel topological approach.
-New translation operator is introduced in section III.
-It is shown that an Einstein--Hilbert Lagrangian can be recognized as a second Chern class under co-Poinca\'{e} symmetry in this section.
-With a topological insight given here, appropriate fundamental variables (forms) for a Hamiltonian formalism are introduced at the end of this section.
-An explicit formulation of canonical quantization of the general relativity using the Nakanishi--Kugo--Ojima formalism\cite{nakanishi1990covariant} is performed in section IV.
-Section V is devoted for discussions how to construct an appropriate Hilbert space and physical states on it.
-In consequence, it is shown that the unitarity of the quantum gravitational S-matrix ensured due to the Kugo--Ojima theorem\cite{kugo1979local,Kugo1978459}.
-A renormalizability of our Cher--Weil general relativity is also discussed in section V. At the end, a summary of this study is given in section VI.
+In this article, section \ref{prep} introduces the mathematical preliminaries of differential geometry to explain our terminology and conventions.
+A standard formalism of gravitational Lagrangian is introduced, after which the Hamiltonian formalism is discussed based on the symplectic structure of general relativity\cite{Kurihara_2020}.
+In section \ref{cqg}, an explicit formulation of the canonical quantization of general relativity using Nakanishi--Kugo--Ojima formalism\cite{nakanishi1990covariant} is given.
+Section \ref{discussion} discusses how to construct an appropriate Hilbert space and physical states in it.
+It is shown that the unitarity of the quantum gravitational $S$-matrix is ensured owing to the Kugo--Ojima theorem.
+The renormalizability of quantum general relativity is also discussed in section \ref{discussion}.
+A summary of this study is presented in section \ref{summary}.